erf/vis-plugins/README.md

 # vis-plugins

-A community driven list of plugins and themes for the vis editor.
+A collection of plugins and themes for the [vis text editor](https://github.com/martanne/vis) and a [web page](https://erf.github.io/vis-plugins/).